florencemezino/vert_outre_mer/README.md

 * Single, Couple or Family travellers
 * English / French travellers
+* Local visitors
+* Tourism professionnals

 ### User stories

 1. First Time Visitor Goals

-* As a traveller, I want to have an overview of the French overseas destinations so that I can see clearly my destination options
+* As a traveller, I want to have an overview of the French overseas destinations so that I can identidy my destination options
-* As a traveller, I want to see the upcoming events in the destinations so that I can organise my activities during my stay.
+* As a traveller, I want to see the upcoming events in a chosen destination so that I can organise my activities during my stay.
+* As a traveller, I want to have access to a list of local restaurants which have good sustainable practices so that I can discover and enjoy great local food specialities
 * As a traveller, I want to know what are sustainable options to move around and visit the island so that I can respecfully explore the destination
-* As a traveller, I want to have access to a list of local restaurants which have good sustainable practices so that I can discover and enjoy great local food specialities
 * As a traveller, I want to be informed about sustainabile news / actions so that I know if it matches my interest to travel to the destination
 * As a traveller, I want to be able to support local businesses who invest in sustainable practices so that the destination can improve their offer and contribute to sustainable tourism in the destination

-* As a partner I would like to have visibility on my sustainable practices so that I can get more clients As a partner I would like have more information about how to get a « Vert ‘Outre Mer » label so that I can promote my sustainable practices
+* As a tourism professionnal I would like to have more online visibility so that I can attract more clients with a green mindset to my business
-* As a partner I would like « Vert l’Outre Mer » to offer to write an article about my activity on their website every semester/trimester so that I can gain visibility and show my progress in terms of sustainable tourism.
+* As a tourism professionnal I would like to have more information about how to get a « Vert ‘Outre Mer » label so that I can better promote my business and sustainable practices

 2. Returning Visitors Goals

 * As a traveller, I want to see different French overseas destinations so that I can make up my mind regarding the destination to visit.
-*
-*
-*
-*
-*
+* As a traveller, I want to see how my contribution / donation has impacted the destination to improve their sustainable practices so that evaluate my involvment
+* As a tourism professionnal I would like to communicate more about my practices and would like « Vert l’Outre Mer » to offer to write an article about my activity on their website every semester/trimester so that I can gain visibility and show my progress in terms of sustainable tourism.
+* As a tourism professionnal I want to be able to share articles written about my activity easily on social media so that I can attract new clients

 3. Frequent User Goals

+* As a local traveller I want to see if there are any new local events organized per month so that I can participate
-* As a traveller, I want to see how my contribution / donation has impacted the destination to improve their sustainable practices so that evaluate my involvment
+* As a tourism professionnal I want to stay informed about best practices in terms sustainable tourim so that I can improve my activities
-*
-*
-*
-*

 ### Design